gwaybio/wedding/details.md

 detector to enter City Hall.
 Please plan accordingly.

-Informally, we will be going to a bar to be named later in San Francisco at 9pm.
+Informally, we will be going to a bar to be named later near Danville at 9pm.
 We invite all of our guests to attend if they would like.